Zoology (film)

-Zoology (Зоология) is a 2016 Russian drama film directed by Ivan I. Tverdovsky (ru).
+Zoology (Зоология) is a 2016 Russian drama film directed by Ivan I. Tverdovsky.
 It received generally positive reviews from critics.

 Plot

 Natasha lives alone with her mother in a small seaside town.
 Her life is boring and conventional.
 In the zoo where she works, Natasha has long been an object of ridicule.
-Suddenly, a strange metamorphosis occurs to her - for no apparent reason she grows a tail.
+Suddenly, a strange metamorphosis occurs to her, for no apparent reason she grows a tail.
 She has to go through shame, hope, and despair to find herself.